kjendseth/kjendseth.github.io/_pages/about.md

 ### Research focus

 - Redox chemistry and reaction pathways of LPMOs across bacterial systems
 - Spectroscopic probes for enzyme intermediates and oxygen activation
 - Computational workflows that integrate quantum chemical and molecular simulations with experiment
 - Enzyme engineering strategies for sustainable biomass valorization

 ### Highlights

 - Leads collaborative projects with NMBU and Nordic partners on carbon-negative catalysis and enzymatic biomass conversion.
-- Co-PI on national and ERC-funded programmes (COOFIX, CUBE) that explore copper enzymes for new chemistries.
+- Principal Investigator on the FRIPRO-funded COOFIX programme and co-PI on the ERC Synergy grant CUBE.
 - Builds multidisciplinary teams that span robotics, spectroscopy, structural biology, and computation.

 We welcome collaboration requests—from spectroscopy time-sharing to joint supervision of students excited about enzyme mechanisms, spectroscopy, and computational chemistry.